Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 # Chapter 4 Exercise 1: Database Access

 ## Objectives:
-* Use script to populate Student table with records
+* Update router usage to be Express Promise Router
+* Pass db into router
 * Connect to the database to get student records to display

 ## Steps